kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/time-management.md

 ## Improving Your Time Management

-In this section we will explore some tools and techniques that you can use to improve your time management skills, including:
+Now that we've learned more about time management, and some common challenges.
+Let's explore some tools and techniques that you can implement to improve how you use your time.
+We will look at:
-- Time Audit
+- Time Auditing
+- The Eisenhower Matrix
 - Time Blocking
-- The Eisenhower Matrix
+- Calendaring
 - Planning Your Time (Termly, Weekly, Daily)
 - The Not To Do List
 - Weekly Review

-### Time Audit
+---

-### Time Blocking
+### Time Auditing

 <aside>

-📺 Watch the following video on time blocking.
+📺 Watch the following video on how to carry out a time audit.

 </aside>

-<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/YlkCB3ruVQE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/GVzbkHwVjwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+Summary of questions from the video:
+- How am I actually spending my time?
+- How important are the things I am doing?
+- Are there distractions that I can minimize or avoid?
+- Am I making time for what's really important?

+You can find a good tempalte for a time audit [here](https://spscc.edu/sites/default/files/imce/students/LSS/Handout_Time%20Audit.pdf).

+Here's is what you can do with the information that you get from your completed time audit:
+- Compare your perception of time versus reality
+- Analyze the priority of task categories
+- Identify time drains
+- Improve your ability to estimate how long certain tasks actually take
+- Identify the non-negotiatbles in your life, and prioritize them
+- Make small, manageable changes over time

+---

 ### Eisenhower Matrix for Prioritization